dancecoder/json22/README.md

 console.log(typeof value.debt, isNaN(value.debt)); // => number true
 ```
 ## Motivation
 JSON format is good enough for everyday usage.
-There is some libraries trying to introduce syntax to make JSON closer
+There are some libraries trying to introduce syntax to make JSON closer
 to modern JavaScript, some libraries trying to introduce functions serialization.
-All that is not important and do not
+All that is not important and is not
 required for everyday usage.
-However, there is one thing annoing me always - date values.
+However, there is one thing annoying me always - date values.

 We are serializing dates a lot and each time we parse it back we are getting a string.
 As a result we have to deal with
 the Date constructor manually each time.
 Even if we are no need date as an object, date formatter will have to make date
-object in order to make user friendly text representation.
+object in order to make user-friendly text representation.
 Otherwords we are forced to care about dates additionally.
 It produces bulky solutions or tons of inline type conversions.

 But I'm lazy developer, I'll do everything to get rid of any additional careness.